metadata toggle

 Special precautions to be taken by the person administering the veterinary medicinal product to animals

-Direct contact with product should be avoided.
+Direct contact with veterinary medicinal product should be avoided.
 Wear protective gloves while using the product.
 Wash hands after use.

 People with known hypersensitivity to flubendazole should avoid contact with the veterinary medicinal product.
 In the event of eye contact, rinse thoroughly with water.
 In case of appearance and persistence of conjunctival redness, seek medical advice and show the package leaflet to the physician.